SSH Port Forwarding Explained: Local, Remote, Dynamic, and an Easier Alternative

 SSH Port Forwarding is a widely used technique that lets you securely reach services running on remote or private networks.
-Developers, sysadmins, and DevOps teams use it to access internal web apps, databases, admin panels, and APIs without exposing them directly to the public internet.
+Developers, sysadmins, and DevOps teams use it to access internal web apps, databases, admin panels, and APIs without exposing them to the public internet.

 What Is SSH Port Forwarding?